rtodea/blood-donor-app/README.md

 1. `api/map/0/0/0.csv`: serving a big CSV with all the feature
 1. `api/map/0/0/0.geojson`: serving a big GeoJSON with all the features

-The client consumes only the CSV data to display the points on the map.
+For now, the JS client consumes only the CSV data to display the points on the map.

 ### Challenges